-You might be wondering: why go camping?
-It is one of the most authenticate ways to see the great outdoors, but maybe you don't like dirt, or bugs, or the outdoors for that matter.
+You might be wondering: Why go camping?
+It is one of the most authentic ways to see the great outdoors, but maybe you don't like dirt, or bugs, or the outdoors for that matter.
 You should still go camping at least once in your life.
-Former About Camping Guide, David Sweet explains why.
+Here's why.

 Why Go Camping?